MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxStatistics.md

 ### -ExchangeGuid
 This is the GUID of mailbox in Exchange, also known as Mailbox GUID.
 This property can be retreived using Get-EXOMailbox with Properies filter set to ExchangeGUID.

+The ExchangeGuid parameter filters the results by the GUID of mailbox (aso known as the Mailbox GUID).
+You can find this property value by using the Get-EXOMailbox cmdlet with Properies filter set to ExchangeGuid.

 ```yaml
 Type: Guid